 - At the same time, you anonymously write down the real definition.

 - Reveal everyone’s definitions and everyone votes for which they think is real.

 - 1 point goes to everyone who voted for the right answer.

 - 1 point goes to whoever gets a vote on an answer they submitted, for each vote they get.

-If your crew are feeling a little more sly, then Codenames might be the best Zoom game for them.
+If your crew are feeling a little more sly, then Codenames might be one of the best Zoom games for them.
 It’s all about spying, sleuthing and general stealthiness.